-China is the world’s largest eCommerce market and is projected to reach $1.6 trillion in two years.
-Over 40 percent of total global eCommerce spending comes from China.
-In 2015, China’s online retail transactions reached $622.5 billion.
-In 2016, the number of digital buyers in China reached over 460 million and continues to increase, with the total number projected to surpass 650 million by 2018.
-By 2020, China’s eCommerce market is predicted to be larger than those of the U.S., the UK, Japan, Germany, and France combined, according to Dezan Shira & Associates.
-Research firm iResearch China forecasts that China’s eCommerce market will grow 27 percent annually over the next four years.
+China is the world’s largest eCommerce market with over 50% of global eCommerce transactions coming from China.
+In 2018, China’s online retail transactions reached $1.33 trillion and are forecasted to reach $1.99 trillion by the end of 2019.
+In 2018, the number of digital buyers in China surpassed 560 million with the total number projected to reach 634 million in 2020.
+By that year, China’s eCommerce market is predicted to be larger than those of the U.S., UK, Japan, Germany, and France combined, according to Dezan Shira & Associates.

 Domestic eCommerce (B2C), Cross-Border eCommerce, and B2B eCommerce

-U.S. companies targeting to sell products on China’s eCommerce platforms can choose either to establish a firm presence in China or use cross-border eCommerce to sell products directly from abroad.
-A presence in China can be a subsidiary company, a JV, a wholly-owned entity or a local distributor/agent.
-However, within the massive growth of eCommerce, American firms can take advantage of China’s cross-border eCommerce bonded warehouses.
-These special bonded zones create a streamlined pathway which makes it easier for China Customs to manage and potentially easier for buyers and sellers to conduct cross border eCommerce transactions.
-There are more than a dozen cross-border eCommerce bonded zones in China and growing.
-Through this channel, Chinese consumers can purchase no more than 2,000 RMB per sales transaction and no more than 20,000 RMB per year.
-American companies seeking to sell through one of these special zones will need to partner with local authorized partners who have integrated systems to record transactions with China Customs.
-The eCommerce landscape is rapidly changing hence it is of the utmost importance for companies to stay current with the newest rules and regulations.
+U.S. companies seeking to sell products on China’s eCommerce platforms can choose either to establish a presence in China or use cross-border eCommerce to sell products directly from abroad.
+American firms can also take advantage of China’s cross-border eCommerce bonded warehouses.
+These special bonded zones create a pathway that streamlines Chinese Customs procedures and makes conducting cross-border eCommerce easier for buyers and sellers.
+There are more than a dozen (and growing) cross-border eCommerce bonded zones in China.
+Through this channel, Chinese consumers can purchase no more than 5,000 RMB ($735) per transaction and no more than 26,000 RMB ($3820) per year.
+American companies seeking to sell through one of these special zones need to work with local authorized partners who have integrated systems to record transactions with China Customs.

 Major Buying Holidays

-“Singles Day”, November 11, is the busiest online shopping day of the year when huge discounts are offered.
+“Singles Day”, November 11, is the busiest online shopping day of the year when huge discounts are offered on every eCommerce platform.
 For some brands, up to 80% of revenue is generated on that day.
-In 2015, Alibaba recorded sales of about $9 billion on Singles Day, with shipments of 278 million orders, 43% of which were placed on mobile devices.
-In 2016, approximately $14.3 billion was spent on Alibaba as the company beat its own record by selling 36 billion RMB in one hour.
+In 2018, Alibaba recorded sales of about $31 billion on Singles Day, $10 billion of which was spent in the first hour.
 Other holidays such as Valentine’s Day and Chinese New Year are also aggressive online shopping periods.

 eCommerce Intellectual Property Rights